florianeckerstorfer/guard-sculpin/README.md

 - `:project_dir => '.'`

 The default configuration assumes you used Composer to install Sculpin.
 If you have Sculpin installed globally you should change `:binary` to `sculpin`.

+You can find more information on how Guard works in the [Guard usage documentation](http://github.com/guard/guard#readme).

 ### Example Guard definition